govindKAG/vim-notes/vim notes.md

 - vim can read from stdin.
 To pipe stdin into vim use "<command> | vim - "

 - you can check the current value of any setting by saying "set <settings>?"

+- use import readline; readline.parse_and_bind("set editing-mode vi") to get vi bindings in a python shell